Willyboar/pine/README.md

 ```
 you will prompted to choose a project name.
 A Folder with your project would be created.
 Press: ``` $cd <projectname>``` and go into your project folder.

+> It is very important to configure some basic things in the
+> ```config.nim.cfg ``` file before to go to the next step.

 You have a lot of options.
 With ``` $ pine page ```  you will be prompted to create a new page and with ``` $ pine post ``` a new post.

 After that you can edit your pages and posts using   [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) syntax.

+You can do it with a lot of markdown editors but we recommend  open sourced [Stackedit](https://stackedit.io) for this job.

 If you are ready you can build your static blog/site by pressing:
 ```